joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/25/crosswords/daily-puzzle-2025-07-26.html

 **Seahawks training camp: Riq Woolen out to prove growth in pivotal contract year**\
-`After a roller coaster start to his NFL career, Woolen says he's more focused than ever heading into a crucial contract year.`\
+`After a roller-coaster start to his NFL career, Woolen says he's more focused than ever heading into a crucial contract year.`\
 https://nytimes.com/athletic/6516375/2025/07/25/seahawks-training-camp-riq-woolen/

 **Fired Speechwriter From First Trump Term Appointed to Lead the Institute of Peace**\